Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSuews.rst

 in the SUEWS Simple.
 For example, change the land cover fraction by:

 #.
 Change the land cover fractions by reducing paved by 20% (0.230) and increase
-   grass surface by 20% (0.229).
+   grass surface by 20% (0.230).
 You can also change other values as long as all the fractions *add up to 1.0*.
-If you change the building of tree fractions you also need to change the PAI fraction in the two top panels as they are connected to land cover fractions.
+If you change the building or tree fractions you also need to change the `PAI <https://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__ fraction in the two top panels as they are connected to land cover fractions.
 #.
 Save the output to a different folder by selecting *output folder*.
 #.
 Click *Run*.
+#.
+Examine the results and compare with the default run you made previously, e.g. for the ten last days in March 2011.
+To reproduce the daily basic plot you can exploit *UMEP > Post-Processor > Urban Energy Balance > SUEWS Analyzer*.

+    - Open SUEWS Analyzer.
+    - Load the **RunControl.nml** found in your output folder for a specific run.
+    - In the left panel (**Plot data**), Specify grid no. 1 and Year to investigate 2011.
+    - Tick in *Plot basic data* and click **Plot**.

 References